 Laboratory of Electricity Networks and Devices

-Welcome to the web pages of the Laboratory of Electricity Networks and Devices – LEND, Faculty of Electrical Engineering, University of Ljubljana.
-If you will bear with me through this boring introduction you will learn something about the Laboratory’s main activities.
+welcome to the web pages of the Laboratory of Electricity Networks and Devices – LEND, Faculty of Electrical Engineering, University of Ljubljana.
+If you bear with me through this boring introduction you will learn something about the Laboratory’s main activities.

 LEND has a long research tradition in power engineering in Slovenia.
 In cooperation with the Siemens Network Planning Department from Germany we started with the pioneering work of using digital simulations for power system analyses in the beginning of the nineties.
 At that time this approach was accepted with doubts but today it is something obvious.
 Precise analyses of different problems in electricity networks using modern simulation programs remain the main activity of the Laboratory.